Azure/azure-sql-db-inventory/README.md

 ## 📋 Features

-- ✅ Lists all Azure SQL Databases across your subscription
+- ✅ Lists all Azure SQL Databases and Azure SQL Managed Instances across your subscription
 - 🗂️ Groups databases by their parent SQL server and resource group
-- 📊 Displays database service tier, status, and zone redundancy in a clean table format
+- 📊 Displays database service tier, status, redundancy type, storage size, failover groups (applicable only to Azure SQL Databases) and compute details in a clean table format
 - 🔁 Uses standard CLI tools
 - 🧩 Easily customizable for filtering, CSV export